 - E-Commerce & How to Make Money Online

-The wildness of the Internet, as seen by most travelers of the information super highway, are well known, though, not well witnessed.
-Stories of people procuring human organs via the Internet or "hackers" selling credit card readers over the Internet are abound, but, the average Internet user rarely sees things like this first hand.
+The wildness of the Internet, as seen by most travelers of the information super-highway, are well known, usually easily searched though not well witnessed.
+Stories of people procuring drugs, weapons, even human organs via the Internet.
+There are news stories of another internet where "hackers" sell identities, credit card numbers or even their services.
+The stories of a place where you might be able to hire a hitman or even purchase a human being over the Internet are abound, but, the average Internet user rarely sees that part of the internet first hand.

 For the most part, stories and scenarios, like these, are passed around various media circles and read about by users who rarely venture beyond Facebook or eBay during their Internet travels.
-Still, the curiosity lingers in some, "Where do they sell this stuff?", "Where are these secret websites?", they ask themselves, often never finding a satisfactory answer to appease their wonder.
+Still, the curiosity lingers in some, "Where do they sell this stuff?", "Where are these secret websites?","How do you get there?" they ask themselves, often never finding a satisfactory answer to appease their wonder.

 What is "The Silk Road"?

 "The Silk Road", apart from the name used for a "network of interlinking trade routes across the Afro-Eurasian landmass that connected East, South, and Western Asia with the Mediterranean and European world, as well as parts of North and East Africa", it's also the name appropriated for a "free market" site buried in the "deep web".
 For all intents and purposes, this is the Silk Road I'll be referring to.